R. C. O. Benjamin: Early career

 In New York he became associated with Henry Highland Garnet, Cornelius Vancott, Isaac Hayes, and Joe Howard, Jr. He took work as a soliciting agent for the paper, the New York Star, where Howard was an editor.
 In this position, he befriended J. J. Freeman, editor of the Progressive American, and Benjamin was made city editor of that paper.
 Around this time he was naturalized as a US citizen.

-In 1876, he campaigned for Republican presidential candidate Rutherford B. Hayes, who would win.
+In 1876, he campaigned for Republican Party presidential candidate Rutherford B. Hayes, who would win.
 As a result of his political efforts, Benjamin was appointed letter carrier in the New York Post office.
 After nine months, he resigned and moved to Kentucky where he worked as a school teacher in various places and began studying law.
 Among his tutors were ex-Congressman Reed and Kentucky politician Dave Smith.
 He then moved to Decatur, Alabama where he became principal of a public school, and then to Brinkley, Arkansas and finally Memphis, Tennessee.
 In Memphis, he continued to study law, now under Josiah Patterson.
 With Patterson's help, he was admitted to the bar in January 1880.
 He was also admitted to the bar in Charlottesville, Virginia in the 1880s.